treder/MVPA-Light/README.md

 * `confusion`: [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
 Rows corresponds to true class labels, columns correspond to predicted class labels.
 The (i,j)-th element gives the proportion of samples of class i that have been classified as class j.
 * `dval`: Average decision value for each class.
 * `f1`: [F1 score](https://en.wikipedia.org/wiki/F1_score) is the harmonic average of precision and recall, given by `2 *(precision * recall) / (precision + recall)`.
+* `kappa`: <a name="kappa"></a> [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) measures the 'inter-rater reliability' between predicted and actual class labels.
+See here for a [discussion on CrossValidated].(https://stats.stackexchange.com/questions/82162/cohens-kappa-in-plain-english)
 * `precision`: [precision](https://en.wikipedia.org/wiki/Precision_and_recall) is given as the number of true positives divided by true positives plus false positives.
 For multi-class, it is calculated per class from the confusion matrix by dividing each diagonal element by the row sum.
 * `recall`: [recall](https://en.wikipedia.org/wiki/Precision_and_recall) is given as the number of true positives divided by true positives plus false negatives.
 For multi-class, it is calculated per class from the confusion matrix by dividing each diagonal element by the respective column sum.
 * `tval`: for two classes, calculates the [t-test statistic](https://en.wikipedia.org/wiki/Student's_t-test#Equal_or_unequal_sample_sizes.2C_equal_variance) for unequal sample size, equal variance case, based on the decision values.
 Can be useful for a subsequent second-level analysis across subjects.